BB31420/Awesome-Googlesheets-Scripts/CraigslistTracking/ReadMe.txt

 Import the three scripts to your app extensions for the sheet

-Run the first script GetCraigslistLocalities
+Run the first function GetCraigslistLocalities

 Then run the GetCraigslistCatogories